How can we help?

 UPDATED

 The ThermostatEvent attributes allow you to schedule one-time events that override a thermostat’s standard recurring schedule.
 This interface enables adding, modifying, or deleting events, as well as retrieving existing pending events.
 Events added through the API are tracked as “External” events.
-There are no restrictions on the number of events that can be added.
-When retrieving events with a get request, only current or pending events will be returned; historical events are not retrievable through the API.

 Avoid Overlapping Events